 3. Make it Enticing

-Find specific examples of how a flex schedule will benefit the company.
+Find specific examples of how a flexible or remote work schedule will benefit the company.
 If you’re asking to only work four days a week, for example, explain how that will save your boss 20% on salary.
 If you’re asking for different hours, demonstrate how that will allow you to expand your outreach to other time zones.
 Be sure to justify your request in a way that puts more focus on the company than on you.

 4. Draft a Proposal

 If you want your request to be taken seriously, treat it like a business arrangement.
 Create a formal proposal that outlines your request, your reasoning, your plan of action, your goals, and the ways you’ll be held accountable.
 Most importantly, ask for a trial period.
 Request a month to try out this new schedule, or start working from home one day per week to show you continue to produce results.

 This isn’t the type of thing you should casually bring up during a water cooler conversation.
 Request a meeting with your boss so you can present your proposal and discuss the matter thoroughly.
 During your conversation, highlight the idea of a trial period.
 Your boss might be more willing to accept a change if it can be reversed.